jkresner/airpair.com-v0/README.md

 - follow instructions in higher up in this file, README.md
 - learn how to do pipeline. someone will take you through it e.g. https://trello.com/c/kRkudmGQ/365-take-david-through-pipeline-request
+- get a <your-initals>@airpair.com address
-- add yourself to roles.coffee
+- add yourself to roles.coffee using the gPlus id of your airpair email.
 - install
     - editor
       - cs highlighting